fin-cli/handbook/commands/package/uninstall.md

-# wp package uninstall
+# fin package uninstall

-Uninstalls a WP-CLI package.
+Uninstalls a FIN-CLI package.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 ### OPTIONS